CiscoTestAutomation/genietelemetry/docs/index.rst

-GenieTelemetry User Guide
+Genie Telemetry User Guide
 =========================

-Welcome to GenieTelemetry - Testbed Health Status Monitoring Tool user guide!
+Welcome to Genie Telemetry - Testbed Health Status Monitoring Tool user guide!
-Here you will find all there is to know about the development details of GenieTelemetry.
+Here you will find all there is to know about the development details of Genie Telemetry.

 .. toctree::